 What you eat and drink, how much you weigh and how physically active you are can all make a difference.

 How we know that cancer can be prevented

-Our recommendations are based on the evaluation of studies into cancer and lifestyle from around the world.
+Our Cancer Prevention Recommendations are based on the evaluation of studies into cancer and lifestyle from around the world.

 - Epidemiological studies observe groups over a period of time, relating the groups’ specific characteristics to their cancer risk

 - Test subjects in laboratory studies have small changes made to them and the outcomes are compared

 - In controlled trials, specific changes are made to participants and the effects are studied

 We analyse the scientific evidence from these studies and translate the results into practical, easy-to-follow cancer prevention advice.